ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### The client-server spectrum

 Today’s web applications can be seen as being positioned somewhere on a **server-client spectrum** regarding where the logic (rendering, authorization, processing user input) lives.
 On the server end of the spectrum, you have server-rendered apps where most logic is encapsulated in the server, e.g. WordPress, Laravel, and Ruby on Rail apps.
 On the client end, you have Single Page Applications (SPA), where all routing and rendering logic is client side.
-SPAs typically have a single entry index.html with a JavaScript bundle that all routes use, and once the JS is loaded, it takes over rendering, navigation, and network (asynchronously submitting user input) responsibilities.
+SPAs typically have a single entry index.html with a JavaScript bundle that routes all use.
+Once the JS is loaded, it takes over rendering, navigation, and network (asynchronously submitting user input) responsibilities.
 Another approach that sits somewhere in the middle is the multi-page application (MPA) with a pre-rendered HTML file per route that typically contains only the necessary JS for the given route.

 It’s worth noting that many modern web development frameworks support more than one architecture and even the blending of different approaches on a per-route basis.
 For example, a [Next.js supports both MPAs with Static Exports](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) and server-side rendering.